jareddreyer/catalogue/README.md

 - layout of login form is disrupted by recently added section (now resolved)
 - if user is not logged in they can still use routing to browse to catalogue-maintenance/$id and edit a title which then breaks the owner field in the catalogue table
 - code base would not work with 3.4 Silverstripe framework (issue with routing)
+- Member name on catalogue not changing to owner of catalogue
+- Count of catalogue is not done by video type, so reports incorrect if they have no films and 1 series on the film catalogue section and vice versa.

 ## Change log ##
     all changes listed under changelog.md